Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 [`NetworkBehaviour`](../api/Unity.Netcode.NetworkBehaviour.md) is an abstract class that derives from [`MonoBehaviour`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) and is primarily used to create unique netcode/game logic.

 `NetworkBehaviours` can contain RPC methods and `NetworkVariables`.
 When you call an RPC function, the function isn't called locally.
-Instead a message is sent containing your parameters, the `networkId` of the `NetworkObject` associated with the same GameObject (or child) that the `NetworkBehaviour` is assigned to, and the "index" of the `NetworkObject` relative `NetworkBehaviour` (i.e. a `NetworkObject` can have several NetworkBehaviours, the index communicates "which one").
+Instead a message is sent containing your parameters, the `networkId` of the `NetworkObject` associated with the same GameObject (or child) that the `NetworkBehaviour` is assigned to, and the "index" of the `NetworkObject` relative `NetworkBehaviour` (that is, a `NetworkObject` can have several NetworkBehaviours, the index communicates "which one").

 :::note
 It is important that the `NetworkBehaviour`s on each `NetworkObject` remains the same for the server and any client connected.
 When using multiple projects, this becomes especially important so the server doesn't try to call a client RPC on a `NetworkBehaviour` that might not exist on a specific client type (or set a NetworkVariable, etc).